LODSContent/All-MOC/PL-400/PL-400-CS-Lab-Setup.md

 ### Task 2.1 – Sign into the Microsoft 365 admin portal

+>[!Alert] If you're asked to change the password, you may record the new password here:

+@lab.TextBox(M365PW)

 1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.

 1. Navigate to the Microsoft 365 admin center `https://admin.microsoft.com`